Lloyd Mangrum: Career

-Later life
+In 1954, Mangrum built a house in Apple Valley, California across the street from the 18th tee of the Apple Valley Golf Club.
+The house, located at 19960 Rancherias Road and designed by McFarland Bonsall & Thomas, was profiled in the Los Angeles Times.
+The house was used as the Flying Crown Ranch in the television series Sky King.
+Mangrum lived in the house until his death.

+Death and legacy

 Mangrum died at age 59 in Apple Valley, California in 1973.
 The cause of death was a heart attack, the 12th he had suffered.
 Mangrum was called "the forgotten man of golf" by sportswriter Jim Murray.
-Even though only 12 men have won more PGA Tour events, his reputation has been overshadowed by the other stars of his era who lived long, extraordinary lives such as Sam Snead and fellow Texans Ben Hogan Jimmy Demaret and Byron Nelson.
+Even though only 12 men have won more PGA Tour events, his reputation has been overshadowed by the other stars of his era who lived long, extraordinary lives such as Sam Snead and fellow Texans Ben Hogan, Jimmy Demaret and Byron Nelson.
 At the 1996 Masters, Nelson conducted a test.
 "I asked three young pros if they ever heard of Lloyd Mangrum, and they never had."
 Nelson commented, "Lloyd's the best player who's been forgotten since I've been playing golf."
 A quarter century after his death, he was inducted into the World Golf Hall of Fame in 1998.